Imperat/sahara/doc/source/userdoc/cli_user_guide.rst

 ::

     Note!
-Username isn't a username that you want to acess to instances.
+This username isn't a username which you use to acess to instances.
-    This is username will be used by Sahara to configure clusters.
+    This username will be used by Sahara to configure clusters.
 For Ubuntu images this is 'ubuntu', 'fedora' for fedora images, 'cloud-user' for CentOS 6.x images and 'centos' for CentOS 7.x images.

 You will add plugins tags to image.
-Every sahara plugin can start cluster deploying only if an image has according tag.
+Every sahara plugin can start cluster deploying only if an image has relevant tag.
-In this user guide we run simple vanilla cluster, that's why let add to image 'vanilla 2.7.1' tag with the following command:
+In this user guide we run simple vanilla cluster, that's why we add to image 'vanilla 2.7.1' tag with the following command:

 .. code:: bash

    (openstack) dataprocessing image tags add vanilla-ubuntu --tag vanilla 2.7.1

-Also you can add other any tags for you convenience.
-For example:
+Also you can add any other tags for your convenience.
+For instance:

 .. code:: bash